Customize Consent Preferences

 All the people we met during several days of our journey finally come together at Łemkowska Watra (or Lemkivska Vatra), the biggest Lemko culture festival, which is a compulsory event in the yearly calendar, not just for Lemkos, but for the wide community of Ukrainians.

-This podcast was made as part of the academic research project “Intangible Cultural Heritage of Ukrainians in Poland: Mapping and Dissemination”.
-The project is realised by the Faculty of International and Political Studies at the Jagiellonian University with the Europa Nostra Heritage Hub in Kraków, and led by Dr Olga Kich-Masłej from the Department of Polish-Ukrainian Studies.
+This podcast was produced as part of the “Intangible Cultural Heritage of Ukrainians in Poland: Mapping and Dissemination” project realised by the Faculty of International and Political Studies at the Jagiellonian University with the Europa Nostra Heritage Hub in Kraków.
+The project is led by Dr Olga Kich-Masłej from the Department of Polish-Ukrainian Studies.
+The podcast was funded by the Faculty of International and Political Studies under the Strategic Program Excellence Initiative at the Jagiellonian University.